Derek316x/unit-3-final-project/weekly_retrospective.md

-## Weekly Retro Template
+## Weekly Retro 11/22/2015

 **Goals for last week**:
+- get XY motion working

 **Goals for this week**:
+- implement new MVP for game
+- polish UI
+- begin presentation script

 **Guiding Questions** (consider before the meeting):

   *  What went well?
+  - finding new idea
   *  What should we do differently next time?
+  - choose a smaller scope
   *  What did we learn?
+  - projects are dynamic and can change
   *  What still puzzles us?
+  - XY

 **Team Member Analysis**:
 If you did not meet your goals, how will this affect the progression of the product?
 What will you do differently to meet your goals this week?

-  *  Team Member #1
+  *  Team Member # 1 - Xiulan
-    * Goals/Responsibilities Last Week:
+    * Goals/Responsibilities Last Week: research drawing apps, collection view menu, logo design
         * Did you meet your goals/responsibilities last week?
 Why or why not?
+        - yes
-    * Goals/Responsibilities This Week:
+    * Goals/Responsibilities This Week: make a game with 1D motion, simple logo design
-  *  Team Member #2
+  *  Team Member #2 - Christian
-    * Goals/Responsibilities Last Week:
+    * Goals/Responsibilities Last Week: come up with universal UI, XY axis motion
          * Did you meet your goals/responsibilities last week?
 Why or why not?
+         - no, XY axis motion was more complicated than expected
-    * Goals/Responsibilities This Week:
+    * Goals/Responsibilities This Week: get MVP for new idea, polish UI
-  *  Team Member #3
+  *  Team Member #3 - Derek
-    * Goals/Responsibilities Last Week:
+    * Goals/Responsibilities Last Week: get 2D motion working, find new ways to implement magnetic controls
         * Did you meet your goals/responsibilities last week?
 Why or why not?
+        - we pivoted to a game with magnetic controls; 2D not working
     * Goals/Responsibilities This Week:
   *  (Team Member #4)
     * Goals/Responsibilities Last Week: